AllenInstitute/biofile-finder/dev-docs/02-setup-and-workflow.md

 $ git clone ssh://git@aicsbitbucket.corp.alleninstitute.org:7999/sw/fms-file-explorer.git  # duh
 $ cd fms-file-explorer  # duh?
 $ npm install  # this installs lerna
-$ npx lerna bootstrap --hoist  # this installs and de-duplicates all subpackage dependencies and performs any linking between packages
+$ npx lerna bootstrap --hoist  # this installs and deduplicates all subpackage dependencies and performs any linking between packages
 ```

 **N.b: The command `npx lerna bootstrap --hoist` takes care of all dependency installation.
 There is no need to go into